kleinbottle/swanlotus/README.md

     You will be asked to enter your username and password to clone the repository.

-1. Change into the directory you have cloned swanlotus into.
+1. Change into the directory you have cloned swanlotus into:

     ```bash
     cd <directory-name>
     ```

-1. Save your username and password in the git credential store and do a `git pull`.
+1. Save your username and password in the git credential store and update your repository:

     ```bash
     git config credential.helper store